semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

-Let's randomly select 10 rows from our c_data by using the sample function and pass to it n=10 as arguments to specify the number of rows to be selected from the country, region and infant mortality and store it in rand_country_inf_mortal variable.
+Let's randomly select 10 rows from our c_data by using the sample function and pass to it n=10 as arguments to specify the number of rows to be selected from the country, region and infant mortality and store it in the rand_country_inf_mortal variable.

 Now let's plot this.